HAPAG Halle Cuxhaven (Steubenhöft)

 Visiting the Hapag Halle:

-The main terminal building on the water is open daily, with a small Steubenhöft museum (free admission) and the excellent Seestern restaurant upstairs, where you can enjoy panoramic views of the water while you have lunch (I recommend the fried fish) or Kaffe und Kuchen in the afternoon.
+The main terminal building on the water is open daily, with a small (free admission) and the excellent upstairs, where you can enjoy panoramic views of the water while you have lunch (I recommend the fried fish) or Kaffe und Kuchen in the afternoon.

 For more information:

-For tourist information about Cuxhaven, visit tourismus.cuxhaven.de.
+For tourist information in English, visit Tourism.de's Cuxhaven section.

 2nd inset photo copyright © Martina Berg.

-Copyright © 1996-2023 Durant and Cheryl Imboden and their licensors.
+Copyright © 1996-2023 Durant and Cheryl Imboden.
 All rights reserved.